 The Studio Art Program encourages all majors to consider study abroad for a semester during the junior year.
 Planning for a semester abroad should begin with discussions with the student’s faculty advisor in the sophomore year.
 Some students combine a Fall or Spring semester with a summer study program, internship, or research project to extend their experience abroad.
-Majors who plan to pursue a Senior Thesis in Studio Art should plan to be on campus one semester of their junior year.
+Majors who plan to pursue a senior thesis in studio art should plan to be on campus for one semester of their junior year.

 Where to Study

 For a list of where past and present Religion majors have studied and a summary of the courses that they took abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.

 The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource for programs, application procedures, deadlines, financial aid, and more.
 Laurel Fellowships (need-based financial aid) are readily available to qualified students.

 The Studio Art Program recommends the following programs

 - The Siena School for Liberal Arts, Siena, Italy

 - Syracuse University Program in Florence, Florence, Italy

 - Slade School of Fine Art, University College London, London, United Kingdom